wacncontent/CustomizeTool/removeCommentOutput2/articles/application-gateway/application-gateway-ilb-arm.md

-## Create a new application gateway
+## Create an application gateway

-The difference between using Azure Classic and Azure Resource Manager is the order in which you will create the application gateway and the items that need to be configured.
+The difference between using Azure Classic and Azure Resource Manager is the order in which you create the application gateway and the items that need to be configured.
-With Resource Manager, all items that will make an application gateway will be configured individually and then put together to create the application gateway resource.
+With Resource Manager, all items that make an application gateway is configured individually and then put together to create the application gateway resource.

 Here are the steps that are needed to create an application gateway: